-Whether you've had a valve replacement or you're recovering from open-heart surgery, regaining the level of cardiac fitness that’s right for you is an ongoing process that takes time, commitment and medical supervision.
+Whether you've had a valve replacement or you're recovering from open heart surgery, regaining the level of cardiac fitness that’s right for you is an ongoing process that takes time, commitment and medical supervision.

-Reducing your cardiac risk factors
+- Reducing your cardiac risk factors

-Limiting the progression of cardiovascular disease
+- Limiting the progression of cardiovascular disease

-Improving and maintaining physical functioning
+- Improving and maintaining physical functioning

-Coronary procedures such as stents and angioplasty
+Coronary procedures such as stent placement and angioplasty

-Coronary artery bypass surgery
+Coronary artery bypass grafting

-Heart or heart/lung transplant
+Heart or lung transplant

 Other cardiovascular conditions